redwarp/9-Patch-Resizer/README.md

 # Roadmap

- * Command line support
+- [ ] Command line support
- * A few optimisations
+- [ ] A few optimisations
- * Options to set the input density (if people wan't to downsize from hdpi and not from xdpi for instance)
+- [x] Options to set the input density (if people wan't to downsize from hdpi and not from xdpi for instance)
- * Resize @2x (apple stuff) as well

 # Anyway...